Versions: Standard and Plus

 Reducing VPN Access by location

-Let’s say you want to reduce VPN access.
-More specifically, when utilizing a VPN to access content outside an expected area.
-If you know your school’s public IP address and send all proxies back into the IP, you can restrict account access by users outside of the United States of America.
+Let's say you want to reduce VPN access, specifically when utilizing a VPN to access content outside an expected area.
+If you know your school's public IP address and send all proxies back into the IP, you can restrict account access by users outside of the United States of America.
 This Context-Aware Access prevents direct access to the account from someone on foreign soil.

-Remember earlier when we covered knowing what it is vs. what it isn’t?
-In this latest example, users can get around the access rule if they VPN into the United States.
+Remember earlier when we covered knowing what it is vs. what it isn't?
+In this latest example, users can circumvent the access rule by VPNing into the United States.
 Once on the VPN, they can access any service.

 Configuration

-Warning: Context-aware access is a paid feature available with Standard and Plus versions of Workspace.
-For the feature to work the licenses must be applied to end users.
+Warning: Context-aware access is a paid feature available with the Standard and Plus versions of Workspace.
+For the feature to work, admins must apply the licenses to end users.
 What does that mean?
-If you set up Context-aware access and have configured it for the user OU, but have not applied end user licenses, the access rule will do nothing.
+If you set up Context-aware access and configure it for the user OU but have yet to apply the end-user licenses, the access rule will do nothing.

 There are a few steps to take before you can use Context-Aware Access, including:

-See Set up software and create Context-Aware access levels for more information for the steps above.
+See Set up software and create Context-Aware access levels for more information on the steps above.

 With the setup complete, it’s time to assign access levels to apps, groups, and the Admin console.